psrpinto/rev2-master-keyboard/README.md

 # Zones
 The Keyboard can be split into two **Zones** (A and B), which are unrelated and operate completely independently of the Synth's *splits*.
 In fact, the Rev2's feature of splitting the keyboard into two *splits* is no longer used, with Zones being implemented solely on the Midihub.
 This gives us the flexibility to, for example, change the octave of each Zone independently, a feature the Rev2 does not provide.

 In practice, this means the `Split A|B` button on the device's panel continues to work as expected in what concerns the Synth's *layers*, but has no effect whatsoever on the keyboard.
-When the `Split A|B` button is lit, each layer continues to be addressable through `MIDI IN A`, on the channels you've previously [configured](setup.md#changing-the-rev2s-midi-channel) (assuming Multimode is `On`).
+When the `Split A|B` button is lit, each layer continues to be addressable through `IN A`, on the channels you've previously [configured](setup.md#changing-the-rev2s-midi-channel) (assuming Multimode is `On`).

 You can configure Zones through the [Control Plane](#control-plane).